NoseCone/leading-edge/README.md

 > cd src
 > sass site.sass:site.css --load-path ../node_modules
 ```

-Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
-Then:
+Build for deployment with:
 ```bash
 npm run build
 ```
-> You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
+> You can preview the built app with `npm run preview`.
 This should _not_ be used to serve your app in production.
 ## Publishing
 Build on branch `develop`, switch to branch `main` and then copy the build to the root, commit and push.
 ```bash